FelDev/felixparadis.com-v3/content/posts/scrollbar-layout-shift/index.md

 (A new `document.body.clientWidth`, to be exact.)

 *If you cannot see it, scrollbars must be automatically hidden by your OS.
-The setting looks like this on Mac and must be equally easy on Linux and Windows.
+The setting looks like this on Mac and must be equally to find easy on Linux and Windows.

 {{< image_bundle_auto
   src="preferences.png"